20 Best Beaches in Northland, New Zealand 2023

 Ruakaka Beach is a stunning white sand beach located on the east coast of the North Island.
 This beach is great for swimming, surfing or just relaxing in the sun.

-There is a surf school located here too if you’re wanting to learn how to surf.
+There is a surf school located here too if you want to learn how to surf.

 Where to stay near Ruakaka Beach